Young Israel Beth El of Borough Park

 Young Israel Beth El of Borough Park, sometimes called Young Israel Beth El of Boro Park and abbreviated as YIBE, is an Orthodox Jewish congregation and historic synagogue, located at 4802 15th Avenue in Borough Park, Brooklyn, New York City, New York, United States.

 Formed in the 1980s through a merger of Temple Beth El of Borough Park, established in 1902, and Young Israel of Boro Park, established c.
-1930s, the merged congregation worships from the historic 1920s temple that was listed on the National Register of Historic Places in 2010.
+1930s, the merged congregation worships from the historic 1920s temple that was listed on the National Register of Historic Places (NRHP) in 2010.

-History
+Congregation history

-Temple Beth El of Borough Park
+Temple Beth El of Borough Park (1902-1980)

-Congregation Beth El of Borough Park was founded in August, 1902, and it erected a brick building in 1906, at 12th Avenue and 41st Street, that is the oldest synagogue building in Borough Park, now occupied by Chevra Anshei Lubawitz of Borough Park.
+Congregation Beth El of Borough Park was founded in August 1902, and it erected a brick building in 1906, at 12th Avenue and 41st Street, that is the oldest synagogue building in Borough Park, now occupied by Chevra Anshei Lubawitz of Borough Park.

-The congregation built a three-story building on 15th Avenue between 1920 and 1923.
-Designed by Shampan & Shampan with Moorish Revival and Egyptian Revival influences, this building was listed on the National Register of Historic Places in 2010.
+Although initially announced as a "Reform" congregation, also hinted at by the term "temple", without clarifying though its specific "Reform" nature, it veered within its first year of existence toward a more ecumenical character, trying to unite Orthodox and Reform tendencies.
+This very soon resulted in an Orthodox character, kept throughout its existence until today.

-The congregation sold its 12th Avenue building and has been used by several different congregations.
-In 2017, trustees of Congregation Anshe Lubavitch, the owners at that time, sold the building to developers, sparking controversy and a civil court case with some of the other members.
+After the current building on 15th Avenue was constructed between 1920 and 1923 (see #15th Avenue building), the congregation later sold its 12th Avenue building, which has been used by several different congregations.
+In 2017, trustees of Congregation Anshe Lubavitch, the owners at that time, sold the 12th Avenue building to developers, sparking controversy and a civil court case with some of the other members.

-Beth-El was renowned for its famous cantors.
+Beth El's cantorial tradition led to its nickname, "the Carnegie Hall of Brooklyn."
+Its best known cantor was Moshe Koussevitzky (1899-1966), counted among the most notable hazzans of the 20th century, who served at Beth El between 1952 and 1966.

-Young Israel of Boro Park
+Young Israel of Boro Park (1930s-1980)

 Young Israel of Boro Park, part of the National Council of Young Israel movement, was established well before World War II.
 One of its early rabbis was Rabbi Samuel Mirsky.